-This is one of my favorite things about card collecting, as it is one of the many instances where buying, selling, and trading mimics activities of the stock market.
+This is one of my favorite things about card collecting, as it is one of the many instances where selling cards, buying, and trading follows the everyday performance-based ups and downs

 Meaning, while a player is hot, their card values also rise.
 As those players cool, those values decrease.
 At times, such trending is more pronounced than that, and can spike on a single day thanks to a pitcher throwing a no-hitter or a player hitting four home runs in a game.